google/comprehensive-rust/src/async/pitfalls/async-traits.md

 <details>

+* The difficulty with `async trait` is in that the resulting `Future` does not have a size known at compile time, because the size of the `Future` depends on the implementation.

-* `async_trait` is easy to use, but note that it's using heap allocations to achieve this, which has performance implications.
+* `async_trait` is easy to use, but note that it's using heap allocations to achieve this, and solve the unknow size problem above.
+This heap allocation has performance overhead.

 * Try creating a new sleeper struct that will sleep for a random amount of time and adding it to the Vec.

 * Try making the `sleep` call take `&mut self`.